dotnet/EntityFramework.Docs/entity-framework/ef6/querying/related-data.md

     // Load all blogs, all related posts, and all related comments
     // using a string to specify the relationships var blogs2 = context.Blogs
                         .Include("Posts.Comments")
                         .ToList();

-    // Load all users their related profiles, and related avatar
+    // Load all users, their related profiles, and related avatar
     // using a string to specify the relationships var users2 = context.Users
                         .Include("Profile.Avatar")